couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 ### Microsoft Windows Installation

-To install on Windows you must download the Windows installer package.
-This is supplied as an Windows executable.
-You can install the package either using the GUI installation process, or by using the unattended installation process.
-In either case, make sure that you have no anti-virus software running on the machine before you start the installation process.
+To install on Windows, download the Windows installer package.
+This is supplied as a Windows executable.
+You can install the package either using the wizard, or by doing an unattended installation process.
+In either case make sure that you have no anti-virus software running on the machine before you start the installation process.
+You also need administrator privileges on the machine where you install it.

 ### Port Exhaustion on Windows